Soccer-Haaland goals send Dortmund past Sevilla into last eight | Sports-Games

 The Norwegian put the ball in the net five minutes after the restart with a superb effort, but in an extraordinary VAR review, the referee Cuneyt Cakir first disallowed the goal for a foul by Haaland and then awarded Dortmund a penalty for a shirt-pull on the striker minutes earlier.
 Keeper Yassine Bounou saved Haaland's spot kick as well as his thundering rebound but the referee ordered it to be retaken after he said the keeper had moved off the line.

-Haaland slotted in on his second attempt to take his goal tally in the competition this season to an impressive 10 goals in his six games.
+Haaland slotted in on his second attempt to take his goal tally in the competition this season to 10 in six games.
+Despite scoring twice Sevilla could not find another to send the game to extra time.

+"We are angry because in the four halves we were better in three.
+We missed scoring that third goal," Sevilla coach Julen Lopetegui said.

 ALSO READ